ZigZagExchange/lightning-dex/README.md

 This DEX allows atomic swaps between EVM chains and Lightning.

+# Arbitrum

+Because both Arbitrum and Lightning settle instantly, this exchange should be able to settle swaps from native Bitcoin to native Ethereum or ERC-20 USDC in under 3 seconds.

+The first implementation of this exchange will feature BTC <> WBTC swaps, with ETH, USDC, USDT, and DAI support to come soon after.

+# Bitcoin Base Layer <> Ethereum L1

-Support for Bitcoin layer 1 will be added later since it's slightly more complex.
+Support for layer 1 swaps will be added later since it's slightly more complex.
+Because of slow block settlement times, BTC <> WBTC will be the only pair offered at first.

+# Roadmap

 This repo is under development and more info will be added soon.